- AC/AX Router Class

 A Gigabit router provides your telephony network with a faster and more reliable connection.

-Note that the current Wi-Fi 4 standard typically delivers top speeds of up to 500MB per second.
-If you connect devices wirelessly to a Gigabit router you would only be using half of its potential, but for VoIP this speed is more than sufficient.
+Note that the current popular Wi-Fi 4 standard typically delivers top speeds of up to 500MB per second.
+If you connect devices wirelessly to a gigabit router you would only be using half of its potential, but for VoIP this speed is more than sufficient and the newer Wi-Fi standards will surpass gigabit performance.
 See more about Wi-Fi below.

 LAN stands for Local Area Network.
 LAN ports are where Ethernet networking cables are plugged in to connect your router locally with other networking equipment and devices (computers, SIP phones, printers, servers, etc.) LAN ports allow devices on the network to share the Internet (which is delivered on the WAN port) and communicate with each other.